Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 # Maven
 ## Setup Maven
 Install the plugins from Maven Central in the future (WIP).
-For now, follow the[ local build and installation process. ](#Contributing)
+For now, follow the[ local build and installation process. ](#contributing-maven)

-## Prereqs
+## Prereqs Maven
 | **Tool** | **Required Version** |
 |----------|----------------------|
 | JDK      | 11                   |
 | Maven    | 3                    |

-TODO: Test other compatible JDK and Maven versions.

 ## Usage Maven